scottys88/aws-certification-cloud-practitioner-notes/notes/security-and-compliance/README.md

 ## Amazon Detective

+> For going deeper than Macie, Guard Duty, Security hub to find the root cause of the issue.

 It is a service to identify the root cause of security issues or suspicious activities.

 Why do amazon have this service?
 With GuardDuty, Macie and Security Hub we can identify multiple security issues, but sometime we need a deeper analysis to detect what is causing that problem.
 So Amazon Detective analyzes, investigates and quickly identify the root cause.